capptions/iron-signature-pad/README.md

-sc-atrament
+iron-signature-pad
 ============

 Polymer 1.0 element that wraps around atrament.js

-`<sc-atrament>` is an element that renders a canvas drawing area using atrament.js
+`<iron-signature-pad>` is an element that renders a canvas drawing area using signature_pad.js

 ## Getting started